neon-mmd/websurfx/docs/features.md

 ### In Memory Cache

 This feature is the default feature provided by the project.
-This feature allows the search engine to cache the results in the memory which can help increase the speed of the fetched cache results and it also has an advantage that it is extremely reliable as all the results are stored in memory within the search engine.
-Though the disadvantage of this solution are that caching of results is slightly slower than the `redis-cache` solution, it requires a good amount of memory on the system and as such is not ideal for very low memory devices and is highly unscalable.
+This feature allows the search engine to cache the results in the memory which can help increase the speed of the fetched cache results and it also has the advantage that it is extremely reliable as all the results are stored in memory within the search engine.
+Though the disadvantage of this solution is that caching of results is slightly slower than the `redis-cache` solution, it requires a good amount of memory on the system and as such is not ideal for very low memory devices and is highly unscalable.

 ### Hybrid Cache

-This feature provides the advantages of both `In Memory` caching and `Redis` caching and it is an ideal solution if you need a very resiliant and reliable solution for the `Websurfx` which can provide both speed and reliability.
+This feature provides the advantages of both `In Memory` caching and `Redis` caching and it is an ideal solution if you need a very resilient and reliable solution for the `Websurfx` which can provide both speed and reliability.
 Like for example if the `Redis` server becomes unavailable then the search engine switches to `In Memory` caching until the server becomes available again.
-This solution can be useful for hosting `Websurfx` instance which will be used by hundreds or thousands of users over the world.
+This solution can be useful for hosting a `Websurfx` instance which will be used by hundreds or thousands of users all over the world.

 ## Tabular Summary